Germination timing based on current soil temperature readings from your nearest monitoring station.

 Use a soil thermometer at 2 inches depth, measured mid-morning after the sun has warmed the surface.
 Take readings in several spots and average them.
 One warm day does not mean soil is ready; look for a sustained trend across 3–5 days.

-Enter your ZIP code for real-time 2-inch soil temperatures from the nearest USDA monitoring station.
+Enter your city or ZIP code for real-time 2-inch soil temperatures from the nearest USDA monitoring station.